-Guidance: Access ASHRAE 90.1 training slides from the link web posted with this Chapter.
-Also, the 90.1 User's Manual is a 'must have' when addressing anything in the Standard.
+Guidance: ASHRAE 90.1 training slides may be posted with this Chapter's "References."
+Also, the 90.1 "User's Manual" is a 'must have' when addressing anything in the Standard.

-- D. Guiding Principles (GP) for Sustainable Federal Buildings - New construction, additions, and modernization of buildings34 over 5,000 square feet shall comply with the requisite criteria of the most current Guiding Principles for Sustainable Federal Buildings by meeting 18 core and 9 out of 12 non-core criteria of the GP [NNSA SD 430.1; DOE O 436.1]. - a.
-The building's inherent function, mission, safety, or designation may preclude it from meeting the minimum threshold of requisite criteria in a life-cycle cost-effective manner [U.S.C. § 17061(12)].
-Buildings that have met as many of the requisite criteria that are life-cycle cost-effective may be designated as a "Federal highperformance building."
+D. DOE O 436.1A and 413.3B: Guiding Principles (GP) for Sustainable Federal Buildings

+- New construction, additions, and modernization of buildings18 over 25,000 square feet shall comply with the requisite criteria of the most current Guiding Principles for Sustainable Federal Buildings by meeting 18 core and 9-out-of-12 non-core criteria of the GP [DOE O 436.1]. - The building's inherent function, mission, safety, or designation may preclude it from meeting the minimum threshold of requisite criteria in a life cycle cost-effective manner [U.S.C. § 17061(12)].
+Buildings that have only met the criteria that are life cycle costeffective may be designated as a "Federal high-performance building."
 GP performance must be tracked and reported throughout the project regardless of expected outcome. - 2.
-Project management must establish roles and responsibilities for project verification and identify such in RCD, RFP, A/E subcontract or other pertinent project documents. - a.
+Project management must establish roles and responsibilities for project verification and identify such in RCD, RFP, A/E Subcontract, or other pertinent project documents. - a.
 Guiding Principles Appendix C allows for certification through other Green Building Certification Systems.
-Note that many statutory and regulatory requirements are not included in the thirdparty systems and must still be met and documented. - 3.
-Buildings that are exempt from compliance with the GP: - a. are non-building assets; or - b. are leased; or
+Note that many statutory and regulatory requirements are not included in the thirdparty systems and must still be met and documented.